- Product: Cross-Product

 The type of certificate that needs to be purchased varies by product, environment setup, and customer preference; if you are not certain what kind of certificate is required, please mention that when creating the case.

-This article is only required for the initial setup of custom domains on Ex Libris hosted environments, for RENEWAL of existing setups you will be notified by Ex Libris that your certificate is about to expire.
+The CSR is mainly required for the initial setup of custom domains on Ex Libris hosted environments, for Renewal of existing setups you will be notified by Ex Libris that your certificate is about to expire.
 The notification will include the necessary steps required.
+Please refer to the RENEWAL section below.

 What is a CSR?